 - Oregon home buyers who use an FHA loan to buy a house can make a down payment as low as 3.5%.

 - Borrowers with credit problems in the past may find it easier to qualify for this program, compared to a conventional mortgage.
+The minimum credit score required to secure an FHA loan with a low down payment is 580.

 There are other benefits as well.
 For instance, borrowers who refinance their homes later on can take advantage of the FHA “streamline” refinance.
 As its name implies, a streamline refinance loan is designed to simplify the refinancing process.
 In fact, it can be completed without a property appraisal, which is typically required for a refinance loan.